djcass44/all-your-base/README.md

 # all-your-base: OCI image builder

-*All your base* images builds secure and verifiable base images.
+*All your base* images are secure and verifiable.

+ayb has the following key features:
+* **Fully reproducible by default.** Run ayb twice and you will get the exact same image.
+* **Small.** ayb generates images only contain what you tell it to contain.
+* **Secure by default.** ayb configures images to run as a non-root user. ayb also requires no privileges to run.

 ## Quickstart